MukeshDharman-I/MukeshDharman-I/README.md

   - Designed and trained a neural network regression model for used car price prediction, achieving solid performance compared to standard approaches.
 - **Code Archive**
   - Maintained a personal archive of Python and C++ programs and handwritten notes, documenting my learning journey since high school.
+- **Seoul Bike Demand Prediction — Model Comparison Study**
+  - Compared multiple regression models on a real-world bike demand dataset using R² and MAE.
+Found XGBoost to perform best, highlighting its strength on structured/tabular data.

 ---